wp-plugins/star-review-manager/readme.txt

 5. Create a review form and related reviews just with two simple shortcodes

 == Changelog ==
+= 1.2 =
+* Added measures to prevent Sql injection.
+* Added measures to avoid XSS
+* Added pagination based on the review limit of the review instance
+* Added the option to remove chosen categories when creating a review instance.
+* Fixed IE bug that the form would not send because of ajax

 = 1.1 =
 * Added email feedback upon review submit.